-On this page, you will find general travel information for your visit to Pride Amsterdam.
+Here you can find general travel information for your visit to Pride Amsterdam.
 For specific location information, please visit the website of the relevant organization.
+Make sure you plan your trip to Pride Amsterdam via 9292ov.nl.

 We do not advise travelling to the city by car for the Canal Parade, however, should you want to come to the city by car we strongly advise you to reserve a parking space in advance.
 You can reserve a parking space in one of the secured parking garages of Q-Park in the centre.
 There are also Q-park parking garages on the outskirts of the city from where it is easy to travel to the city centre by public transport.